Ian Murdock: Life and career

 research.
 The family returned to the United States in 1975, and Murdock grew up in Lafayette, Indiana, beginning in 1977 when his father became a professor of entomology at Purdue University.
 Murdock graduated from Harrison High School in 1991, and then earned his bachelor's degree in computer science from Purdue in 1996.

 While a college student, Murdock founded the Debian project in August 1993, and wrote the Debian Manifesto in January 1994.
 Murdock conceived Debian as a Linux distribution that embraced open design, contributions, and support from the free software community.
-He named Debian after his then-girlfriend (later wife) Debra Lynn, and himself.
+He named Debian after his then-girlfriend (later wife) Debra Lynn Roundy, and himself.
 They later married, had three children, and divorced in January 2008.

 In January 2006, Murdock was appointed Chief Technology Officer of the Free Standards Group and elected chair of the Linux Standard Base workgroup.
 He continued as CTO of the Linux Foundation when the group was formed from the merger of the Free Standards Group and Open Source Development Labs.

 Murdock left the Linux Foundation to join Sun Microsystems in March 2007 to lead Project Indiana, which he described as "taking the lesson that Linux has brought to the operating system and providing that for Solaris", making a full OpenSolaris distribution with GNOME and userland tools from GNU plus a network-based package management system.
 From March 2007 to February 2010, he was Vice President of Emerging Platforms at Sun, until the company merged with Oracle and he resigned his position with the company.

-From 2011 until 2015 Murdock was Vice President of Platform and Developer Community at Salesforce Marketing Cloud, based in Indianapolis.
+From 2011 until 2015, Murdock was Vice President of Platform and Developer Community at Salesforce Marketing Cloud, based in Indianapolis.

-From November 2015 until his death Murdock was working for Docker, Inc.
+From November 2015 until his death, Murdock was working for Docker, Inc.